AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #54

-Built-in test harness — aua test
+Built-in test harness — aua test done

 aua test command running the full test suite against running services (not fakes).
 Integration test harness with configurable query fixtures.